montes/montes-one/README.md

 "Montes One" Wordpress Theme
 =========================

-This is a very simple Wordpress theme written from scratch in a weekend, mainly for educational purposes.
+This is a very simple Wordpress responsive theme written from scratch in a weekend, mainly for educational purposes.

 You can see it live at http://mooontes.com